FOSV/Fuji-Atom-Interface/README.md

 Choose the one you prefer, there is no difference in the final operation.

 ***I prefer to use **"V2_Rev1.5"** to complain the Atom Lite specifications.***

-In this repository there are two .zip archives containing the Gerber files. \
-When the JLCPCB site prompts you to upload Gerber files, directly upload the .zip archive you have chosen.

 ## Components availability